Morning, my precious Cossack is standing next to the bed, “Do not be lazy Dahfoney, girls must be fed, you will come and make omelet wiz me.”

 I let them eat undisturbed.
 Kota B has some educational agenda for the bulk of the morning, then physical activity, swim or the karts, light lunch, nap, creative time in the afternoon until tea.
 Maybe more pool time or a trip up the mountain with Sloane, Oceane and Cassandra.
 Back in time to shower while the adults have cocktails, then dinner.

-We don’t the plan, the children do it for themselves.
+We don’t make the plans, the children do it for themselves.
 Recall, we say children, they aren’t anymore, but mini-adults sounds forced, so I go with children.

-Over twenty five years of Society* contacts and Janah and I have a ring of contacts that covers practically every major city and a fair number of smaller ones across the country.
+Over twenty five years of Society Janah and I have a network of contacts that covers practically every major city and a fair number of smaller ones across the country.

 I hear a phone ding, the tone tells me it’s one of our Society numbers, an Eloise encrypted Frankenphone.
 God can’t figure out where the phone is or who it belongs to.